Davidlepore/cet-quickstart/README.md

-# custom-electron-titlebar-quickstart
+# cet-quickstart

-This is a example for start an electron app with [custom electron titlebar](https://github.com/AlexTorresSk/custom-electron-titlebar)
+This is a example for start an electron app with [CET (Custom Electron Titlebar)](https://github.com/Inceldes/cet)

 ![Screenshot](screenshot.png)